Major and Minor Requirements

 Nine courses, including:

-At least four language courses chosen from the following, one of which must be a 400-level course:
+At least six language courses chosen from the following:

 ARTH225 Art and Asia